canonical/charm-events/README.md

 * `*-relation-broken` events in the Teardown phase are fired in case an application is being torn down.
 These events can also occur at Operation time, if the relation is removed by e.g. a charm or a controller.

 ## Caveats
 * Events can be deferred by charm code by calling `Event.defer()`.
 That means that the event is put in a queue of deferred events which will get fired again by the operator framework *before* the next hook will fire.
 See Appendix 2 for a visual representation.
+What this means in practice is that deferring an event can and will not break the temporal ordering of the events as outlined in this graph; `defer()` will delay an event, but not force it to occur before or after some other event.
 * The events in the Operation phase can interleave in arbitrary ways.
 For this reason it's essential that hook handlers make *no assumptions* about each other -- each handler should check its preconditions independently and operate under the assumption that the relative ordering is totally arbitrary -- except relation events, which have some partial ordering as explained above.

 ## Deprecation notices